-Ambiguously Brown: Desmond has three distinct bloodlines of various ancestral origins, so his character model is ambiguous enough to have come from any of them.
+Ambiguously Brown: Desmond has three distinct bloodlines of various ancestral origins, so his character model is intended to be ambiguous enough to have come from any of them.

 Alta´r and Ezio's names are both derived from the word for Eagle in Arabic and Greek respectively.
 Ditto for Haytham and Aveline, Arabic once again and German.

 The Anti-Nihilist: The Assassin Brotherhood, with their maxim of "Nothing is true; everything is permitted".
-Rather than being a doctrine or command to do what you want, it is more of an observation - that the truth must be divined by one's self, with guidance and forethought of the potential results.
+Rather than being a doctrine or command to do what you want — as Edward Kenway willfully misinterprets it — it is more of an observation, that the truth must be divined by one's self, with guidance and forethought of the potential results.

 Alta´r Ibn-La'Ahad: ...laws arise not from divinity, but reason.
 I understand now that our creed does not commend us to be free - it commends us to be wise.